 Although I remain an Emeritus Professor at Manchester University, it will not be possible to continue updating my personal website there.
 So I have constructed this WordPress site to replace it for all new activities, although the present content of the original Manchester site will continue to be available for the time being at least.
 Please select the Manchester University item in the menu for the link and details of what is available on that other site.

-I hope to be able to develop some new ideas on this WordPress site as I build it up, and will use it as a blog to offer critical commentaries on the state of the world as well as to publicise the various academic activities in which I am involved.
-I will also try from time to time to update readers of my books and articles on developments that have occurred since these publications went to press.
+I use this blog to offer critical commentaries on the state of the world as well as to publicise the various academic activities in which I am involved and list my new publications.
+I also try from time to time to update readers of my books and articles on developments that have occurred since these publications went to press.
 Ethnographic studies tend to become history very quickly in a rapidly moving world.

 I am still active in research and writing, and since I am married to a Brazilian sociologist with relatives in Argentina and Mexico and I no longer have teaching and administrative responsibilities in the UK, spend much of my time in Latin America.
 I have always been an active participant in Latin American conferences and frequently publish original work in Spanish and Portuguese rather than English.
 But in addition to my continuing links with the University of Manchester, I maintain links with the English-speaking world as a Fellow of the British Academy and of the UK Academy of Social Sciences.

 I have always been very involved in anthropological publishing at the international level.
-I have been co-managing editor of the journal Critique of Anthropology for more years than I care to remember.
-I have also served as a member of the editorial boards of American Ethnologist, The Journal of Latin American and Caribbean Anthropology, and The Journal of Latin American Studies, and am still on the editorial boards of Anthropological Theory, Development Studies Research, Identities: Global Studies in Culture and Power, The Journal of Political Power, and Urbanities: the Journal of the IUAES Commission on Urban Anthropology.
-I am on the international advisory boards of Dialectical Anthropology, Vibrant (the journal of the Brazilian Anthropology Association) and New Proposals: Journal of Marxism and Interdisciplinary Inquiry (Canada).
+I edited the journal Critique of Anthropology from the mid-1980s until June 2019.
+I have served as a member of the editorial boards of American Ethnologist, The Journal of Latin American and Caribbean Anthropology, The Journal of Latin American Studies, Anthropological Theory, Development Studies Research, Identities: Global Studies in Culture and Power, The Journal of Political Power, and Urbanities: the Journal of the IUAES Commission on Urban Anthropology and on the international advisory boards of Dialectical Anthropology, Vibrant (the journal of the Brazilian Anthropology Association) and New Proposals: Journal of Marxism and Interdisciplinary Inquiry (Canada).